mave5/caffe-mnist-hdf5/README.md

 --------------------------------------------------------------------------------------
 Then only change lenet_train_test.prototxt as below.
 The rest of the files in mnist example remain the same.
-Note that source is a text file, which contains the address of your training and test data in HDF5 format.
+Note that "source" is a text file, which contains the address of your training and test data in HDF5 format.

 name: "LeNet"